evillan0315/project-board-server/docs/terminal/TerminalGateway.md

 - **Event Name:** `close`
 - **Description:** Explicitly closes the active terminal sessions for the client.
 - **Behavior:**
-  - Calls `terminalService.dispose` for the local PTY.
+  - Calls `terminalService.dispose` for the local PTY (which updates DB session status).
   - Calls `disposeSsh` to end the SSH client connection.